Every week we get the same question... Can you give me freight prices so I can set up my website?

 There are a few ways you can tackle this.
 Here's how I see them..

-- If your website offers "Free Delivery" or Delivery included" - we do not recommend this unless your prices are high enough to absorb potentially hundreds of dollars on freight costs!
+- Your website offers "Free Delivery" or Delivery included" - we do not recommend this unless your prices are high enough to absorb potentially hundreds of dollars on freight costs!
+Look at the variables above again.

 - are you adding on a cost of delivery to each piece or absorbing it in the price of your art?